Transfer of Development Rights Programs

 Through TDR programs, which are voluntary, developers buy development rights from owners of rural land within designated sending areas, which county governments have identified for preservation.
 A perpetual conservation easement is then placed on the property.
 Developers can use their purchased development rights to build more residences, increase commercial square footage or gain other marketable features in receiving areas, which are located in areas where development and infrastructure are planned and desired.

 Planning provides outreach, education, technical assistance and analysis support to local governments on TDR programs.
 For more information about the benefits of TDRs, and services available from Planning .
 Also, for more information about county TDR programs in Maryland, and local TDR experts within local government.

 Transfer of Development Rights Committee Convened

-The committee issued its report in April 2016 which describes essential program features of Transfer of Development Rights, obstacles to program success, and a series of recommendations developed jointly by Planning and the committee.
+In 2015, Planning created a TDR Committee of representatives from counties that use TDR programs.The Committee issued a report in April 2016 which describes essential program features of TDRs, obstacles to program success, and a series of recommendations developed jointly by Planning and the committee.
 The report is available for download.